TechieVats/Assessment/README.md

 2 .
 JsonPlaceHolder API Automation
-Test scenarios has been mentioned in the feature file named APIUsers.feature, implementation for the same in available in WeatherAPI: src/test/java/StepDefinitions/APIUser.java path for feature file : src/test/resources/features/APIUsers.feature
+Test scenarios has been mentioned in the feature file named APIUsers.feature, Implementation for the same in available in : src/test/java/StepDefinitions/APIUser.java path for feature file : src/test/resources/features/APIUsers.feature